Pinafore/848Q/project/README.md

 Presentation
 ======================

 During the final class period, you'll present your project progress thus far for five minutes (strictly enforced), followed by five minutes of questions / discussion.
+There's no fixed pre-specified format for the presentation, but you should:
+* talk about what you're doing;
+* the success that you've had thus far; and
+* discuss problem(s) so you can get advice on them.
+Be efficient: five minutes is fast, and we'll be strict on time.
+Don't bother reviewing things that the class already knows.
+You don't need to explain what MultiHop, Quizbowl, GPT, etc. are.

+We'll have a Piazza post where you can put a link to your presentation so it can be presented on the classroom computer.
+This way people won't have to connect their computer to the screen.

 Project Writeup
 ======================